zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 Field expressions can also directly depend on spatial coordinates.
 For instance, if a field is defined on a two-dimensional Cartesian grid, the variables :code:`x` and :code:`y` denote the local coordinates.
+To initialize a step profile in the :math:`x`-direction, one can use either :code:`(x > 5)` or :code:`heaviside(x - 5, 0.5)`, where the second argument denotes the returned value in case the first argument is `0`.
-Moreover, expressions for equations in :class:`~pde.pdes.pde.PDE` can explicitely depend on time, which is denoted by the variable :code:`t`.
+Finally, expressions for equations in :class:`~pde.pdes.pde.PDE` can explicitely depend on time, which is denoted by the variable :code:`t`.

 Expressions also support user-defined functions via the `user_funcs` argument, which is a dictionary that maps the name of a function to an actual implementation.
 Finally,